Synthesizing Optimally Resilient Controllers: Related Work

 Related to resilience are various notions of \emph{fault tolerance}~\cite{DBLP:journals/toplas/AttieAE04,DBLP:conf/fsttcs/BrihayeGHMPR15,DBLP:journals/sttt/EbnenasirKA08,DBLP:journals/fmsd/GiraultR09} and \emph{robustness}~\cite{DBLP:journals/acta/BloemCGHHJKK14,DBLP:conf/cav/BloemCHJ09,DBLP:journals/corr/BloemEJK14,DBLP:journals/jcss/BloemJPPS12,DBLP:journals/tecs/MajumdarRT13,DBLP:journals/tac/TabuadaCRM14,DBLP:conf/csl/TabuadaN16}.
 For instance, Brihaye et al.~\cite{DBLP:conf/fsttcs/BrihayeGHMPR15} consider quantitative games under failures, which are a generalization of sabotage games~\cite{DBLP:conf/birthday/Benthem05}.
 The main difference to our setting is that Brihaye et al.\ consider failures---embodied by a saboteur player---as antagonistic, whereas we consider disturbances as non-antagonistic events.
 Moreover, solving a parity game while maintaining a cost associated with the sabotage semantics below a given threshold is \exptime-complete, whereas our approach computes optimally resilient controllers for parity conditions in quasipolynomial time.

-Besides fault tolerance, robustness in the area of reactive controller synthesis has also attracted considerable interest in the recent years, typically in settings with specifications of the form~$\varphi \Rightarrow \psi$ stating that the controller needs to fulfill the guarantee $\psi$ if the environment satisfies the assumption $\varphi$.
+Besides fault tolerance, robustness in the area of reactive controller synthesis has also attracted considerable interest in the recent years, typically in settings with specifications of the form~$\varphi \Rightarrow \psi$ stating that the controller needs to fulfill the guarantee~$\psi$ if the environment satisfies the assumption~$\varphi$.
 A prominent example of such work is that of Bloem et al.~\cite{DBLP:journals/acta/BloemCGHHJKK14}, in which the authors understand robustness as the property that ``if assumptions are violated temporarily, the system is required to recover to normal operation with as few errors as possible'' and consider the synthesis of robust controllers for the GR(1) fragment of Linear Temporal Logic~\cite{DBLP:journals/jcss/BloemJPPS12}.
 Other examples include quantitative synthesis~\cite{DBLP:conf/cav/BloemCHJ09}, where robustness is defined in terms of payoffs, and the synthesis of robust controllers for cyber-physical systems~\cite{DBLP:journals/tecs/MajumdarRT13,DBLP:journals/tac/TabuadaCRM14}.
 For a more in-depth discussion of related notions of resilience and robustness in reactive synthesis, we refer the interested reader to Dallal, Neider, and Tabuada's section on related work~\cite[Section I]{DBLP:conf/cdc/DallalNT16}.
 Moreover, a survey of a large body of work dealing with robustness in reactive synthesis has been presented by Bloem et al.~\cite{DBLP:journals/corr/BloemEJK14}.

-Finally, note that for the special case of parity games, we can also characterize vertices of finite resilience (cf.~ Subsection~\ref{subsec_finiteresil}) by a reduction to finding optimal strategies in energy parity games~\cite{DBLP:journals/tcs/ChatterjeeD12}, which yields the same complexity as our algorithm (though such a reduction would not distinguish between vertices of type B and type C).
+Finally, note that for the special case of parity games, we can also characterize vertices of finite resilience (cf.~ Subsection~\ref{subsec_finiteresil}) by a reduction to finding optimal strategies in energy parity games~\cite{DBLP:journals/tcs/ChatterjeeD12}, which yields the same complexity as our algorithm (though such a reduction would not distinguish between vertices with resilience~$\omega$ and vertices with resilience~$\omega+1$.
 Also, it is unclear if and how this reduction can be extended to other winning conditions and if custom-made solutions would be required for each new class of game.
 By contrast, our refinement-based approach works for any class of infinite games that satisfies the mild assumptions discussed in Section~\ref{sec_discussion}.